-After almost 3 years, I was on the point of quitting my PhD in the summer of 2006.
+After almost 3 years, I was on the verge of quitting my PhD in the summer of 2006.

 I had nowhere near enough results, the equipment I was using didn’t work most of the time, and I could barely summon the motivation to get up in the morning.

-So how did I write my thesis in 3 months?
+So how did I turn things around, get the results I needed and write my thesis in 3 months?